These pages show a camera collection covering the following:

 Pentaprism SLR (PP SLR) is to be understood as single lens eye level pentaprism mirror reflex camera made for 135-size film.
 Included are also the penta mirror cameras, a simpler version of the pentaprism.

 -In the first part of the chapter of the PP SLR history, I present the very beginning of this history by going through the timeline of the first cameras, thus showing who was first.
 This chapter is called The Origin.
 After that I aim at presenting the first model of every brand that produced a PP SLR during the first years, from late 1948 through 1959.
 Some of the cameras presented are very first models, some are among the first.
 In that case I try to explain the possible differences from the first edition.
 I do so to give you a better understanding of the variety of cameras.
 Presenting only first editions would have left too many holes in the story as they are sometimes almost impossible to get and/or extremely expensive.

 From the 60s to the digital takeover, I present models that are of importance to the history, decade by decade.
-This part is of course very subjective as it is my story.
+This is my selection.
+Others might have chosen other cameras.

 -The Pentax collection, which is the base of the collection and giving name to the site, consists of all 61 international film PP SLR models plus most local variants and some special models.
 This is very close to a complete collection.
 From digital takeover, only main models are presented.